mebitek/TasmotaInverter/README.md

     You can configure directly from gui-v1 interface `Settings` -> `Tasmota Inverter`

 * #### Manual
     See config.sample.ini and amend for your own needs.
-Copy to /data/conf as `tasmota.config.ini`
+Copy to `/data/conf` as `tasmota.config.ini`
     - In `[Setup]` set `TasmotaIp` to remote control the device (On|Off) via GUI
     - In `MQTTBroker` configure your MQQT broker, default is the Venus OS MQTT broker (127.0.0.1)
-    - In `[Topics]` section you can specify the L1 phase topic and the status topic.
+    - In `[Topics]` section you can specify the L1 phase topic, the status topic and the state topic.
 Check your tasmota device MQTT broker to get the correct ones

       Example: